 · Discuss, simply, the key differences between Zen, Daoism and Western thought using the ‘sage’ (wise person) as an example.

 What level is the course and do I need any particular skills?

 The course does not assume any prior knowledge, however some familiarity with or interest in East Asian culture/ideas would be beneficial.

 How will I be taught, and will there be any work outside the class?

-Course will run in seminar format with short presentations including discussion and Q&A. There will be some readings discussed in pairs or small groups in the sessions.
+The course will run in seminar format with short presentations including group discussion and Q&A. There will be some readings discussed in pairs or small groups in the sessions.
 Slides and relevant links will be available online.
 No work outside class.

 Are there any other costs?
 Is there anything I need to bring?

 Notemaking equipment of your own choice.
 Handouts of portions of relevant texts will be provided during the course.

 When I've finished, what course can I do next?